 What derogations does the GDPR permit?

 Article 23 enables Member States to introduce derogations to the GDPR in certain situations.
-These are similar to the existing exemptions from rights and duties in the DPA.

 Member States can introduce exemptions from the GDPR’s transparency obligations and individual rights, but only where the restriction respects the essence of the individual’s fundamental rights and freedoms and is a necessary and proportionate measure in a democratic society to safeguard: